 Kingspan is known globally for its domestic and commercial Klargester range of sewage treatment plants, but its flagship model has to be the Klargester Biodisc.
 Its unique design uses a rotating biological contractor – essentially moving discs on which more bacteria can grow and flourish.

-Finally, there are sewage treatment plants from Tricel, which are made out of reinforced glass for one of the longest life spans around.
+Sewage treatment plants from Tricel are made out of reinforced glass for one of the longest life spans around.
 Plus you won’t need a concrete backfill with Tricel products, something that can save time and money when it comes to installation.

 What size sewage treatment plant do I need?